This post contains affiliate links. As an Amazon Associate, We may earn commissions from qualifying purchases made from our chosen links.

 1. DeWalt DCS387B 20V MAX Reciprocating Saw

-- Fits between studs and allows users to make cuts in confined spaces
+- With the compact and lightweight design, 14-inch in total length of DEWALT 20V reciprocating saw fits between studs and allows user to make cuts in confined spaces

-- 1-1/8" stroke length delivers faster cutting speed
+- 1-1/8-inch stroke length delivers fast cutting speed

 The DeWalt DCS387B reciprocating saw is light which means less fatigue for users.
 It weighs just five pounds and is pretty compact too.
 The handle is designed for a tight grip and still provide comfort.
 This allows for longer usage time.